linuxphoneapps/linuxphoneapps.org/content/_index.md

 [[extra.list]]
 title = "For developers"
-content = "Help developers to find efforts for similar apps, to join projects    and provide links to documentation."
+content = "Help developers to find efforts for similar apps, to join a project, start something similar or find links to further documentation."

 [[extra.list]]
 title = "Get involved"